Netlia/documentation/DeviceComunication/DeviceComunication.md

 an acknowledgment, configuration message, or command must come from the server.
 For more on sending messages to the device, see [here](#receiving-messages-from-the-server).

-If the confirmation message does not arrive within 3 seconds, the device will increase the "Number of attempts to send a message" and try to send the message again after a certain time (due to the size of the 6-bit number the counter range is 0 - 63, after overflowing it increments again from 0).
+If the confirmation message does not arrive within 3 seconds, the device will increase the "Number of attempts to send a message" counter and try to send the message again after a certain time interval. (due to the size of the 6-bit number the counter range is 0 - 63, after overflowing it increments again from 0).

-The following table describes the 5th byte value in relation to the send attempt.
+The following table describes the value of the 5th byte in relation to the number of attempts to send a message.

 | Transmission attempt     | Value of 5th byte | Description                                                                                                                                      |
 |----------------------|----------------|--------------------------------------------------------------------------------------------------------------------------------------------|